Complete Orthodontic Care For Children

 The American Association of Orthodontists recommends that orthodontists evaluate children by age 7.
 At this age, the first permanent molars and incisors have usually come in, therefore cross bites, crowding, and other problems can be diagnosed.

-Cayman Orthodontics offers early orthodontic treatment for children to guide the growth of the jaw, which helps to:
+Orthodontics at Cayman Dental Services offers early orthodontic treatment for children to guide the growth of the jaw, which helps to:

 - Avoid the need for permanent tooth extractions